kinmury/obsidian-miss-w-template/Slip-Box/MISSW - Workflow/Dataview.md

 	- Yeah, it's true that it's more future proof (since we have and enormous amount of history documentation on paper (or walls, depending on how far we go back in time)), but at this point and age, seeing how things are evolving to go more digital than ever, I kinda doubt that we get to a point where we don't have access to technology at all or a way to go back to a previous version of a software (something that Obsidian provides by the way).
 		- `P.S.` - Paper can also be liability in a number of ways (storage, the danger of begin torn off, burned or soaked wet, ...)

-As you can probably see, this debate goes even deeper than the use of this plugin, so well stop here.
+As you can probably see, this debate goes even deeper than the use of this plugin, so we'll stop here.

 My approach isn't one sided, but I try to use the best of both worlds: Dataview and Links.
-The only use that I personally give Dataview (in my Vault and this template) is just to create a workflow for my tasks system and not so much as to organise my notes (for that we use `MOC`s or link to notes directly).
+The only use that I personally give Dataview (in my personal vault and this template vault) is just to create a workflow for my tasks system and not so much as to organize my notes (for that we use `MOC`s or link to notes directly).

 Now back to the documentation, Dataview uses `SQL` syntax to query notes, here is an example: